elter-prj/elter-data-node/README.md

 The database for each of the SOS releases is specific to the given release.
 While the install forms of the SOS application allow for the upgrading of 4.3.x databases to 4.4.x specification, the empty database packaged here was created by the 4.4.0 application.

-As the database versions are different, there are two different directories, one for each of the two releases we are building with.
+As the database versions are different, there are different directories, one for each of the releases we are building with.
 If in `docker-compose.yml` you decide to build `sos-node/SOS-4-4-0/.` then you should also build `postgresql-node/SOS-4-4-0/.`.
 Similarly, do the same with the 4.3.15 if that's what you choose to deploy.

 If you wish to deploy a version of this database with data, you would have to first take a backup of a 52N SOS database that holds the observation data using, for example: